Keturah and Lord Death by Martine Leavitt

 #1 -- Our main character, Keturah, is literally evaluating every boy she meets to determine if he is her One True Love and also trying to fall in love (complex subjects; and we are made to love, so not shying away from discussing either point when raising our children, it's all just really hammered on in here).

 #2 -- Quoting from the grandmother, "It is all of a one, my dear, all of a one.
 There's that baby who is loved, and then one day he loves so as to make another baby.
 Wear our souls out in love, we do, or looking for it. ...Now I will tell you a true thing, child, and if you are wise you will remember it.
 The soul, it longs for its mate as much as the body.
 Sad it is that the body be greedier than the soul.
 But if you would be happy all your days, as I was with your grandfather, subdue the body and marry the soul.
 Look for a soul-and-heart love."
 Discussion for another day -- and character is always the primary thing, when evaluating a potential spouse -- but it's actually unbiblical, the pitting of body and soul against one another.
+(Edit: this is obviously a vast topic, because we do want to be looking for a deep affinity in love and also be subduing fleshly lusts, but that's not quite the same thing as the quote above.
+There is such a thing -- such an important thing -- as God-given, good physical desire.
+It's the original, whereas the lusts are the fallen and the twisted.
+So yes, as aforementioned, vast topic.)

 My main issue

 The story is kind of a combination of 1001 Nights, Schubert's Death and the Maiden, and the myth of Hades and Persephone.
 Part of the problem with K&LD is that (unlike with Persephone), Keturah, after initial fear and hesitation, pursues her fate; and we also don't see any great sorrow come of her choice afterwards (unlike the deep and raging grief of Demeter after her daughter is kidnapped by Hades).
-(And I think we mess with that aspect of the story at our peril.)
+And I think we mess with that aspect of the story at our peril.
 Instead, it's a pretty entirely happy ending, and Keturah has apparently found her one true love.

 Keturah has a very conversational friendship status with Lord Death (often thinking about him and his relationship with other people as well).
 It's written in a fantastical style, of course, so I'm trying to sort out the symbolism a bit mentally...
 God is mentioned, but that itself, within the fantasy framework, is honestly unsettling to me and another cause for concern.
 The story is really rooted in our world (not a world of complete metaphor), but then has no discussion of our Lord's claim upon us.
 Lord Death here is tall and dark, handsome, cold yet with deep desires, mysteriously romantic, intrepid, breathtaking, powerful, poetic, fearful and beautiful.
 But the truth is, Christ owns us body and soul.
 Christ holds the keys of Hades and of Death.
 We lay down our lives in service to Him and Him alone, and He will call His servants home to Himself when their days and service here are fulfilled.
 And beyond death is life everlasting.
 But, with this paradigm, we have absolutely no right to be pursuing Lord Death.
 There are a few quotes that I don't want to share for general consumption, but in short, contrary to what this book says, our time (and the means of that time) are not our own to choose.